noataylor/personal-website/README.md

 Theory and Critical Reflection
 ------------------------------

 Julia Kristeva (1984:195) suggests that 'signifying practice', in contrast to 'signifying experience', is always rooted in a social dimension.
 Indeed, the social aspect of these events was a strong motivator in my decision to attend and participation was socially engaging.
 Nevertheless, I discovered some shortcomings in my research practice.
-My reliance on proprietary software produced numermous design limitations, such as a lack of engagement with non-human languages during the production of texts.
+My reliance on proprietary software produced numerous design limitations, such as a lack of engagement with non-human languages during the production of texts.
 Thus, Alain Badiou offers an indirect critque of Kristevan practice.
 He writes:

 'For poetic ontology, which---like History---finds itself in an impasse of an excess of presence, one in which being conceals itself, it is necessary to substitute mathematical ontology, in which dis-qualification and unpresentation are realized through writing.'